PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 ## What identity has been doing over recent decades

 Identity has progressively become one of the main units of social, political, commercial and technological organization.

-People are classified.
+People are:

-Segmented.

-Grouped.

-Measured.

-Turned into profiles.

-Mobilized.
+- classified;
+- segmented;
+- grouped;
+- measured;
+- turned into profiles;
+- mobilized.

-Markets use identities.
+- Markets use identities.

-Political parties use identities.
+- Political parties use identities.

-Platforms use identities.
+- Platforms use identities.

-Algorithms learn identities.
+- Algorithms learn identities.

-Advertising targets identities.
+- Advertising targets identities.

-Movements build identities.
+- Movements build identities.

-Communities reinforce identities.
+- Communities reinforce identities.

 The person becomes surrounded by systems that ask who they are in order to decide what to show them, what to sell them, what message to direct at them, how to classify them or whom to connect them with.